dariuszdawidowski/metaviz-webapp/README.md

 # Quick start

-Open file metaviz.html in the browser (File->Open file... or just drag&drop) and you are ready to work.
+Open file metaviz.html in the browser and you are ready to work.

 # File format

 Metaviz stores data in a xml format with .mv extension.
 It is iterative text file with one line assigned to one action and sectors assigned to fake user's session to make the format friendly to the version control system (like git).
+Images are embedded and serialized into base64.

 # Create new project file

 1. Open metaviz.html in your browser.
-NOTE: due to NativeFilesystemAPI only **Chrome**, **Opera** and **Edge** are supported at the moment!
+NOTE: due to NativeFilesystemAPI only **Chrome**, **Opera**, **Edge**  and **Firefox** are supported at the moment!

 2. Right Mouse Button -> Add Node -> Text.
 Type "Hello World" inside.

 3. Right Mouse Button -> Save.
-Due to security limitations in browsers this will download file for the first time.
-To save a file normally in a future - it must already exist.

-4. Move downloaded metaviz-diagram.mv file into your project.

-5. Since now you can use this file in "normal" way.
-Start Metaviz again (reload page) and use Right Mouse Button -> Open File...
-There will be no download from now on, file will be just saved.
+This is your project file.

 # Libraries